 In short, a person's brain slowly stops producing a neurotransmitter called dopamine.
 With less and less dopamine, a person has less and less ability to regulate their movements, body and emotions.

 Parkinson's disease itself is not fatal.
-However, complications from the disease are serious; the Center for Disease Control rated complications from PD as the 14th top cause of death in the United States.
+However, complications from the disease are serious; the Centers for Disease Control and Prevention (CDC) rated complications from PD as the 14th top cause of death in the United States.

 There is currently no cure for Parkinson's.
 Your doctor's goal will be to treat your symptoms to keep your quality of life as high as possible.
 That's why your gift to the National Parkinson Foundation goes directly to research that improves the daily lives of people with PD.